-- Can be made in either an IKEA Vadagen cake pan or a 12-cup bundt cake pan.
+- It can be made in an IKEA Vadagen cake pan or a 12-cup bundt cake pan.

-- A dense cake so moist and tender it will melt in your mouth!
+- A dense cake that is so moist and tender that it will melt in your mouth!

-- It pairs wonderfully with either a dusting of powdered sugar or a simple lemon glaze.
+- It pairs wonderfully with a dusting of powdered sugar or a simple lemon glaze.

-- An excellent dessert to make for any occassion and any season!
+- An excellent dessert to make for any occasion and any season!